HOW DOES THE EXPERT PROCEDURE WORK IN THE EVENT OF A CLAIM?

 For example, for the damage to technical equipment, this expert opinion must contain a list of all damaged machinery, equipment, operating equipment, chairs, tools, etc., as well as their insured values, the restoration or replacement costs, the residual values and the costs insured under the insurance contract.

-Here we have compiled the most important terms and definitions relating to company and machine valuation in a clear glossary for you to download.
+Here we have compiled the most important terms and definitions relating to company and machine valuation in a clear glossary for you to download (in German).

 If the two experts do not agree on individual points, these points will be finally decided by the umpire.
 The findings of the experts and/or the umpire are binding for both parties to the contract and can only be challenged in court in the event of significant deviations.
 Significant discrepancies are assumed according to common jurisprudence in the case of discrepancies of more than 25% in the opinion of one of the parties involved (you, the insurance company, expert).
 In my more than 25 years of practice as an expert, I have actually never experienced this.
 This means that the result of the expert procedure is of the highest reliability for all parties involved.